-(\mathbf{r})

-Computationally infeasible to find M such that H(M)=h, for a given h, referred to as the one-way property

-Computationally infeasible to find M' such that H(M')=H(M), for a given M, referred to as weak collision resistance.

-(\mathbf{V})
+(r)

-Computationally infeasible to find M,M' with H(M)=H(M') (to resist to birthday attacks), referred to as strong collision resistance.
+- Computationally easy to compute H(M) for any given M - Computationally infeasible to find M such that H(M)=h, for a given h, referred to as the one-way property - Computationally infeasible to find M' such that H(M')=H(M), for a given M, referred to as weak collision resistance. - Computationally infeasible to find M,M' with H(M)=H(M') (to resist to birthday attacks), referred to as strong collision resistance.